Oracle-Mag/oracle-mag/README.md

 # PLIS Oracle Magazine

+*Note: due to writer inactivity, this project is temporarily offline.
+The `oraclemag.org` domain has not been renewed, and so while the source code is accurate, the corresponding website cannot be viewed anywhere.*

 Source code for the [website](https://wowthemesnet.github.io/mundana-theme-jekyll/) of the official magazine of Park Lane International school, built with Jekyll and the Mundana theme.

 ### Contributing